 Yes, I am happy to publish a guest post every month or so.

 a) have a blog or website in a related niche to Sustainable Suburbia and would like to submit a guest post

 b) you don’t have a website at all but would like to write for SustainableSuburbia just because you have something to say.

-If you are not one of these people, please don’t contact me with a guest post idea.
+If you are not one of these people, I’m much less likely to publish your article.
 If you wanting to get backlinks to your unrelated commercial website (or someone else’s unrelated commercial website), please don’t contact me.